 In short, SEO copywriting is basically writing for the internet.

 Is copywriting the same as technical writing?

 No. Copywriters focus on marketing and sales whereas technical writers create technical documents like user guides and manuals; instructions; or white papers.

 What is content writing?

-And at the end of the day, you need a delicate balance of both to succeed because no one wants to be sold to all the time and pure entertainment isn’t enough when you have a bottom line to think about.
+The take away from all of this is that, at the end of the day, you need both to succeed.
+No one wants to be sold to all the time and, likewise, pure entertainment isn’t enough when you have a bottom line to think about.